intmus/inttheory19-20/_05-counterpoint-embell-shapes/c1-2ndandembellshapes.md

 - starts on P5, P8, or unison
 - ends on P5 or P8

-Approaching and Leaving Perfect Intervals
+Perfect Intervals
 - approached by parallel motion
+- same perfect interval (e.g. P5 to P5) can never occur consecutively, nor can they occur on consecutive strong beats

-#### Motion Between Lines
+### Motion Between Lines

 passing motion (P): motion approached by step and left by step in the same direction